 container should be running.
 Catch-22!

 Here are a couple of ways I found to keep the

 container running, and be able to inspect what's going on in the

 Dockerfile, any one of these options should do the trick.

 CMD ["sleep", "infinity"]

-entrypointoption in the compose file which clears the
+entrypoint option in the compose file which to override the

 Another option is to use

-command option and specify the same commands which we used in
+command option and specify the same commands which were used in

-docker exec to enter the container and debig your code.
+docker exec to enter the container and debug the program.